 On 5 March 2021, the Financial Conduct Authority (FCA) announced that LIBOR rates will cease on 31 December 2021.
 For most sectors in the UK, LIBOR will be replaced by a new benchmark interest rate called SONIA (Sterling Overnight Index Average).
 SONIA is based on actual historic transactions and reflects the average of the interest rates that banks pay to borrow sterling overnight from financial institutions and other institutional investors.
 SONIA is administered and produced by the Bank of England.
 Some LIBOR rates may continue in 2022, as 'Synthetic LIBOR', on financing arrangements deemed by the FCA as tough legacy contracts.
 However, the use of Synthetic LIBOR is only intended to be temporary and will be calculated very differently from historical panel bank LIBOR, which will no longer be available.
-The transition to SONIA is still on-going.
-There is no expected financial impact on the group.
+The transition to SONIA was completed on 13 April 2022 with no financial consequences for the group anticipated in the year of transition or subsequent years.